 The course will also include two panel Q&A sessions and networking dinners where students will have the opportunity to ask questions and connect with tutors in a more relaxed environment.

-The tutors confirmed for the November Q&A sessions are:
+The tutors for the November Q&A sessions included:

 To learn more about applying click here.